davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

     }
     ```

-2. Arrays represent a list of data in contiguous sequence in memory, and that is also how they're laid out in memory: one element after another.
-It is therefore not all that surprising to find `arr` being represented as in the figure below, with each `int` element occupying 4 bytes.
+2. Arrays represent a contiguous sequence of elements in memory.
+It is therefore not surprising to find `arr` being represented as in the figure below, with each `int` element occupying 4 bytes.
 When compiled and executed, this program outputs something akin to the following:

     <img border="1" width="250px" src="figures/proj2-ex3.png" />